IvyWang13/ucca_adverbials_dmr/README.md

+## Data used for pilot annotation

+### folder ewt_wiki_100/
+- includes data in the the more human-readable full annotation format of each sentence in mrp_ucca.csv results.
+This is the first round of annotation.
+- Annotators can refer to the respective graphs for full foundational layer decisions made previously.

+### Folder ewt_wiki_2_100/
+- includes data the second set of annotation.

-USES OF SCRIPTS IN THIS FOLDER
+# USES OF SCRIPTS IN THIS FOLDER

 ## IAA_measure.py
 - Used to calculate inter-annotator agreements measures, in order: Cohen's Kappa, Partial accuracy, Exact match, and confusion matrix.